replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 ### POST mock-data

 Publish mock data for use developing against the Replicated SDK in integration mode.
 Accepts a JSON request body to set the mock data.
-For information about integration mode, see [Using Integration Mode](/vendor/replicated-sdk-development).

 ```
 /api/v1/mock-data